 A strategic thinker and policy expert, Suzanne offers strong advocacy, research utilization, program design, evaluation, communications, analytical, grantmaking and capacity building skills.
 She brings passion and vast experience working for, advising and collaborating with non-governmental, bilateral and multilateral agencies, foundations, the media and governments on issues related to gender equality and the health, rights and meaningful engagement of women, girls and young people globally.

-Suzanne's clients at Gender Equality Solutions have included Girls Not Brides, the Bill & Melinda Gates Foundation, Grand Challenges Canada, the Overseas Development Institute, the University of Melbourne, UC Berkeley, and the Lancet Standing Commission on Adolescent Health and Wellbeing, for whom she has synthesized evidence; reviewed grant portfolios; evaluated grant proposals; managed grants; written briefs, talking points, articles, proposals and reports; conducted interviews; developed and delivered presentations; organized and facilitated meetings, trainings, workshops and webinars; and advised on gender-related issues, including the integration of gender
+Suzanne's clients at Gender Equality Solutions have included Girls Not Brides, the Bill & Melinda Gates Foundation, Grand Challenges Canada, the Overseas Development Institute, the University of Melbourne, UC Berkeley, Georgetown University, the Girls First Fund, the Population Council, and the Lancet Standing Commission on Adolescent Health and Wellbeing, for whom she has synthesized evidence; reviewed grant portfolios; evaluated grant proposals; managed grants; written briefs, talking points, articles, proposals and reports; conducted interviews; developed and delivered presentations; organized and facilitated meetings, trainings, workshops and webinars; and advised on gender-related issues, including the integration of gender

 into policies and programs.